US Delegation Travels to Colombia-Venezuela Border as Crisis Turns Deadly

 Still, Maduro enjoys at least the tentative support of a significant portion of the population, most of whom represent the base of the Bolivarian movement that was championed by Chavez and is aimed at alleviating inequality and asserting the country’s economic and political sovereignty.

-On February 10, thousands of Venezuelans in Caracas, many of whom waited in line for hours, signed declaration denouncing the U.S. effort to oust Maduro.
+On February 10, thousands of Venezuelans in Caracas, many of whom waited in line for hours, signed a declaration denouncing the U.S. effort to oust Maduro.

 “Please put in your picture that we’re not invisible and not being paid,” one Venezuelan man told U.S. journalist Max Blumenthal while waiting in line to sign the decree.